-Table 6-2 Options in js-import Comman ۲able 6-2 Options in js-import Commar ۱d --------------------------------------- ----------- --- ----
+Table 6-2 Options n js-import Command ----------- --------- ------------- ---------

 Option Explanation include-monitoring-events Professional edition only.
 Imports any monitoring data that exists in the catalog. include-server-settings Determines whether the system configuration is updated from the catalog.
-There are two pre-requisites in order for the catalog to contain configuration settings: • The originating server settings must be modified through the UI (Log Settings, Ad Hoc Settings, Ad Hoc Cache, and OLAP Settings).
-For more information, see 7.1, "Configuration Settings in the User Interface," on page 110.
+There are two pre-requisites in order for the catalog to contain configuration settings: The originating server settings must be modified through the UI (Log Settings, Ad Hoc Settings, Ad Hoc Cache, and OLAP Settings).
+For more information, see 7.1, "Configuration Settings in the User Interface," on page 112.
 The catalog must be exported with the "everything" option from the user interface or the command-line utility.
 When server settings are imported, they take effect as soon as the server is started.